-2014 to Present JMH Audio

 - I am a Full Member of the Audio Engineering Society.

--My most recent major production was the Audio Post Production of the feature film Lake Shore Drive, in October and November 2017.
+-My most recent major production was the Audio Post Production of the feature film Lake Shore Drive by Shreela and Kash of Rock Paper Films, in October and November 2017.

 1996 to Present Film and Video Arts Society, Alberta (FAVA)